Vanderbilt-Development-Statistics/MysteryPlugin-Pilot/README.md

 This guide walks you through everything you need to get set up.
 It should take about **5 minutes**.

 ---
+## The purpose of the study

+This study aims to evaluate an IntelliJ plugin that tracks programming activity to help identify patterns associated with potential code plagiarism or unauthorized code sharing.

 ## Task